PX4/PX4-Devguide/en/advanced/parameters_and_configurations.md

 - If there has been "some" parameter updated, we copy the update into a `parameter_update_s` (`param_upd`)
 - Then we call `ModuleParams::updateParams()`.
   This "under the hood" checks if the specific parameter attributes listed in our `DEFINE_PARAMETERS` list need updating, and then does so if needed.
+- This example doesn't call `Module::parameters_update()` with `force=True`.
+  If you had other values that needed to be set up a common pattern is to include them in the function, and call it once with `force=True` during initialisation.

 The parameter attributes (`_sys_autostart` and `_att_bias_max` in this case) can then be used to represent the parameters, and will be updated whenever the parameter value changes.